 I met a young man recently who was walking the midwest and lower New England states, not a wanderer, he assured me, but a walker.
 He had a home on the east coast, money in his pocket, a grey backpack, and a deep tan.
 He was walking so he could see things.
 “You don’t see things when you drive,” he told me.
 “You can’t process the data, it goes by too fast.”
 I asked him what he was seeing.
 “Ruins,” he said.
 “The whole country is in ruins.”

 James Howard Kunstler was recently in Buffalo, attending a meeting of the New Urbanists.
 He writes of an entire section of the city where the human density per acre appears too low even for successful drug-selling.
-The man has a way with words.
+Heh.

 I’ve been moving the furniture around in my house.
 Literally, of course, shoving bookcases and rearranging my belongings in the aftermath of a breakup.
 It’s therapeutic, and necessary.
 Energies collect like dust bunnies in the corners and need to be swept clean.
 But as it often happens, the literal transmutes into the figurative, in my effort to find meaning in this reconfiguration.
 And so from the post on Buffalo I read deeper into JHK’s blog, and found this: